 - I broke the news that the Rapid City Police Department installed surveillance cameras in a public park for the first time.
 I interviewed a spokesman who said the cameras are meant to prevent and solve crimes that are mostly committed by and against the city's vulnerable homeless population.
 I also spoke with a homeless man and a man who volunteers with the homeless community about their concerns with the new cameras.

-- I am the only reporter to have interviewed the parents of a girl who is still missing after running away from a rural Pennington County residential treatment home on Feb.
+- I interviewed the parents of a girl who is still missing after running away from a rural Pennington County residential treatment home on Feb.
 3, 2019.
 They spoke about their daughter's personality and why they placed her in the home, and what it's like to having a missing daughter and be harassed by "keyboard investigators."

 - I wrote about a Rapid City woman who's turned her life around in prison after fleeing from police and crashing into vehicles while driving high on meth with her son in the back seat.
 She helped plan the first women-organized anti-meth rally at the women's prison.

 - I shared the story of a former prisoner and drug user who is publicly campaigning against meth use after the drug killed his twin brother.

 - I interviewed a young mother who had to make a difficult decision about her son who was declared brain dead after her ex-fiance allegedly punched him in the head.